rdegges/django-twilio/docs/foreword.rst

 Building telephony applications has always been something of a complex and time consuming task for developers.
-With `twilio <http://www.twilio.com/>`_'s entry into the telephony world, developers were able to build large scale telephony applications for the first time, without the massive learning curve.
+With `twilio <http://www.twilio.com/>`_'s entry into the telephony world, developers were able to build large scale telephony applications for the first time, without the massive learning curve associated with traditional telephony development.

 While twilio's APIs allow you to build powerful voice & sms apps in your favorite programming language, it can still be quite difficult and time